 FOUNDATIONS FOR EXCELLENCE

 One semester of Foundations for Excellence (FOUN 1101) is required of all first-year and transfer students with fewer than 15 credit hours.
 (AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours.)
 It is expected that this course be taken during the student’s first semester at DBU.
-A staff mentor will be assigned to each group of students.

 This course helps students learn to excel in whatever task God calls them to, working with all of their hearts as serving the Lord and not men.
-Seminars to encourage the development of time management and study skills are included along with seminars to aid spiritual growth (with special emphasis on developing a servant’s heart).
+Seminars to encourage the development of time management and study skills are included, along with seminars to aid spiritual growth (with special emphasis on developing a servant’s heart).
 Students will have the opportunity to have their interests and aptitudes tested to determine the majors and careers for which they are best suited.

 SECOND BACHELOR'S DEGREE

 To qualify for a second bachelor’s degree, a student must complete all the degree requirements as stated in this catalog for that degree, and in no instance may the student complete less than 30 credit hours beyond those required for the bachelor’s degree previously earned or in which the student is concurrently enrolled.
 The additional hours must be taken in residence at Dallas Baptist University.
 The student must have a minimum of 150 total hours for both degrees (120 hours for first degree and a minimum of 30 additional residency hours for the second degree) whether the degrees are being completed concurrently or not.
 The student is required to complete and submit to the Registrar a declaration form with approval from the appropriate Dean(s) and Advisor(s) stating the intention to pursue more than one degree.
 Note: International students are not allowed to pursue two degrees concurrently.